raphaelswk/go-barber/gobarber-backend/README.md

 - [Yarn](https://classic.yarnpkg.com/) or [npm](https://www.npmjs.com/)
 - One instance of [PostgreSQL](https://www.postgresql.org/)

-> Obs.: I recommend use docker
+> Obs.: I recommend using docker

 **Clone the project and access the folder**